 - Partner organisations also aligned to our values may put their members forward

 A number of people join us by starting an online application themselves.
 You do not need to be nominated to join.

 Everyone completes the same online form whether they have been nominated or not.
 All applications are treated in the same way, with the same criteria followed.

-The application itself should take no more than 30 minutes and has three parts:
+This application form should take no longer than 15 minutes to complete and has three parts:

-- Answer a few short questions about your interests and alignment with our values
+- Short Q&A about your interests and alignment with our values

 If you have independently started an application via our website, we collect information about two referees in the form to support your application.
 Further information on why we need this is below.